The Story in Brief

 The Supernatural Element Is Literalized

 Morrison's Beloved operates simultaneously as ghost story, psychological study, and historical allegory.
-The supernatural element is real and metaphorical at once — the ghost is Sethe's daughter and also the embodied weight of slavery's violence, and also all the unnamed dead of the Middle Passage.
-Morrison carefully maintains this productive ambiguity.
+The supernatural element is real and metaphorical at once — the ghost is Sethe's daughter and also the embodied weight of slavery's violence, and also the sixty million and more to whom the novel is dedicated.

-Morrison builds a vivid portrait of the Black community in Cincinnati surrounding Sethe — their distance from her after the infanticide, their resentment of Baby Suggs's generosity, their eventual return to help exorcise Beloved when Denver asks for help.
-The community is both judgmental and redemptive, and Morrison gives them interior depth.
+Morrison builds a vivid portrait of the Black community in Cincinnati surrounding Sethe — their distance from her after the infanticide, their resentment of Baby Suggs's generosity, their eventual return to help exorcise Beloved.
+The community is as much a character as any individual.

-The film preserves the plot of this — Denver goes to Lady Jones, the women gather at 124, they drive Beloved away with prayer and song.
-But the novel gives the community members individual voices and histories that make their eventual solidarity feel genuinely earned and historically resonant.
-The film's community functions more as a narrative device than as fully realized characters.
+The film preserves the plot of this — the women arrive at 124 in the climax to drive Beloved away — but the novel gives the community the interior depth that makes their eventual solidarity feel genuinely earned and historically resonant.
+The film's version feels more like a plot mechanism than a social reckoning.

 Running Time Cannot Contain the Novel's Scope

 At three hours, the film is long but still inadequate to the novel's scope.
-The pacing is uneven in ways the novel is not — some sequences feel rushed (Paul D's backstory, the Clearing scenes), others labored (the middle section of Beloved's possession of the household).
-Demme includes most major plot points but cannot include the accretion of detail that gives Morrison's world its density.
+The pacing is uneven in ways the novel is not — some sequences feel rushed, others laboured.
+Paul D's backstory, including his time on the chain gang in Alfred, Georgia, is compressed.
+Baby Suggs's sermons in the Clearing are reduced to brief flashbacks.

-The film was poorly received on release partly because audiences weren't ready for its demands — it's a slow, difficult, three-hour drama about slavery with no concessions to commercial expectations.
-It has aged better than its box office suggested, and Demme's visual intelligence is more apparent now.
-But the novel's demands are more precisely calibrated, and its length feels necessary rather than imposed.
+The film was poorly received on release partly because audiences weren't ready for its demands; it has aged better than its box office suggested.
+But the novel's demands are more precisely calibrated.
+Morrison knows exactly when to withhold and when to reveal.
+The film, constrained by runtime and convention, cannot match that control.

 Should You Read First?

 Morrison wrote a novel that cannot be adapted without losing what makes it what it is.
 Demme made the most faithful film that could be made, and it's still a considerable distance from the source.
-The novel is one of the great works of American literature; the film is a respectful but ultimately inadequate translation of the untranslatable.
+The novel is one of the great works of American literature; the film is a noble failure that proves some books belong only to the page.